Humanitarian & Development

 €180,000 at the 12 June 2017 Board

 €30,000 during the Committee meeting on 27 March 2019

-By helping women to find their place in the country's economy, L’Oasis also aims to ensure that environmental issues are better taken into account nationally.
+By helping women to find their place in the country's economy, L’Oasis also aims to ensure that environmental issues are given greater consideration nationally.
 Women who have passed through L’Oasis will in turn be able to promote eco-responsible behaviour in the communities in which they work.

-In practice, a collaborative workspace is used to welcome entrepreneurs, and host economic innovation training and the planned incubation program.
+In practice, a collaborative workspace welcomes entrepreneurs and hosts economic innovation training and a planned incubation program.
 A cafeteria allows for informal exchanges and other spaces are dedicated to workshops, conferences, screenings, etc. Outside, a botanical garden includes an environmentally-friendly vegetable garden.

 The model adopted by L’Oasis in Niamey is based on that of La REcyclerie in Paris, a space supported by the Veolia Foundation, which therefore continues its efforts to promote awareness of societal and ecological transformation.
 The aim is for everyone to find a sustainable operating model.

 In 2020, the Foundation is renewing its support for Empow'Her, which is enriching L'Oasis with an entrepreneurial literacy program, complemented by training in agro-ecology for women farmers who are members of the groups.
 The aim is to strengthen the link between women and the environment and to support the contribution of women in an agricultural value chain geared towards the emergence of a greener Niger.